ieeeWang/mnist-digits-pytorch-CPU-or-GPU/README.md

 # Demostrate PyTorch with mnist dataset on CPU and GPU
-This project used both high-level API (i.e., sequential model, with GPU) and medium-level API (i.e, subclassing model, with CPU) to build the NN model.
+This demo used both high-level API (i.e., sequential model, with GPU) and medium-level API (i.e, subclassing model, with CPU) to build the NN model.

 Using tensorflow 2.2 (see another project mnist_digits_CNN_demo in my repositories):